ady4k/todoist-api/README.md

 ## Testing:
 Testing requires the `SECRET_KEY` environmental variable to be set manually in order to make sure the static utiliy class which manages JWTs has a signing key.
 It does not matter what you put there, just make sure it's long enough.

-The `TOKEN_EXPIRATION_TIME_MILLIS` variable is also needed in order to instantiate the caching class.

 ## Running the application:
 After configuring the app correctly using the steps above, the application can be ran directly in IntelliJ or use `docker-compose.yaml` to setup and use the dev container.